MicrosoftDocs/power-platform/power-platform/admin/security-roles-privileges.md

 You can only select Basic-level privileges in the member's privilege inheritance.
 If you need to provide access to a child business unit, elevate the privilege to Deep.
 For example, you need to assign a security role to the Group team and you want the members of the group to be able to Append to Account.
 Set up the security role with a Basic-level member's privilege inheritance.
 Set the Append to Account privilege to Deep.
 This is because Basic privileges apply only to the user's business unit.

 > [!NOTE]
-> Since July 2024, the **Team member's privilege inheritance** attribute of the role is no longer a [managed property](https://learn.microsoft.com/power-platform/alm/use-managed-properties).
-When you import a Solution that has security role, this attribute will not be included.
+> Since July 2024, the **Team member's privilege inheritance** attribute of a role is no longer a [managed property](https://learn.microsoft.com/power-platform/alm/use-managed-properties).
+When you import a solution that has security roles, this attribute isn't included.

 ### Related information
 - [Video: Administer application users, security roles, teams, and users in the Power Platform admin center](https://www.microsoft.com/en-us/videoplayer/embed/RWJBr8)